Stony Mountain Institution

-Stony Mountain Institution is a federal multi-security complex located in the Rural Municipality of Rockwood immediately adjacent to the community of Stony Mountain, Manitoba, about 24 km from Winnipeg.
+Stony Mountain Institution is a federal multi-security complex including minimum security located in the Rural Municipality of Rockwood immediately adjacent to the community of Stony Mountain, Manitoba, about 24 km from Winnipeg.

 The Institution (medium-security) began operations in 1877, making it the oldest running federal prison in Canada following the closure of Ontario's Kingston Penitentiary on 30 September 2013.
 Immediately adjacent to Stony Mountain Institution is the Rockwood Institution, a minimum-security facility established in 1962.
 The newest addition to Stony Mountain, the maximum-security unit, opened in 2014.

 History

 Development

 In the years immediately following Canada's Confederation in 1867, several new institutions were established in Canada, joining the existing Kingston Penitentiary (est. 1835): the establishment of the Manitoba Penitentiary (renamed Stony Mountain Institution in 1972) was commissioned by the nascent Government of Canada in 1872, followed by St Vincent de Paul in 1873, British Columbia Penitentiary in 1878, Dorchester Penitentiary in 1880, Alberta Penitentiary in Edmonton in 1906, and Saskatchewan Penitentiary in Prince Albert in 1911.

 Lands were expropriated in 1872 at Stony Mountain, Manitoba, some 11 mi from Lower Fort Garry, where Sir Garnet Wolseley’s expeditionary force had been stationed as part of the effort to quell the first Red River Rebellion of 1869-70.
 One of the members of that force, Samuel Lawrence Bedson (1842–91), did not return east following the Rebellion, but went on to become the first Warden of the new Penitentiary.

 The site's isolated location and lack of available building materials proved a challenge to the construction process.
 Stone for the windowsills and the corners was quarried at Lower Fort Garry, dressed and hauled overland during the winter.
 Timber was freighted from Ontario.
 A brick-making machine from St. Paul, Minnesota, was employed in the manufacture of over 400,000 bricks from local clay.
 Around 60 tradesmen worked during the summer months and 25 stonemasons during the winters.